Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: Critical Separation and Entanglement Disentanglement Transition

-In this section we will compute the critical separation between two subregion in disjoint configuration.
-In \cite{Chakrabortty:2020ptb}, the critical separation between two subsystems is studied using holographic mutual information.
+In this section we will compute the critical separation between two subregions in disjoint configuration.
+In \cite{Chakrabortty:2020ptb}, the effect of backreaction on critical separation between two subsystems is studied using holographic mutual information and it was observed that the critical separation increases with backreaction.
+Since the HEN is also an entanglement measure for quantum correlations, we can use it to detect the critical separation or phase transition from entangled to disentangled phase.
 The critical separation is defined as the value of the intermediate width at which the HEN vanishes.
-The HEN for disjoint subsystems from \cref{enb} can be rewritten as,
+The HEN for disjoint subsystems from \cref{enb} can be rewritten as

-At critical width $l_m=l_c$ we have,
+At critical width $l_m=l_c$, we have

-We focus on the physically relevant regime $l_c \ll l_1,l_2$, where the entropies associated with the larger subsystems probe the high-temperature limit, while the entropy corresponding to the separation region remains in the low-temperature regime.
+We focus on the physically relevant regime $l_c \ll l_1,l_2$, where the entropies associated with the larger subsystems probe the high temperature limit while the entropy corresponding to the separating region remains in the low temperature regime.
 Accordingly,

-From the low-temperature expansion of the holographic entanglement entropy \cref{HEE-lowT-final}, only the leading non-analytic term $S_0\,l^{2-d}$ survives for the narrow separation region $l=l_c$, since all analytic thermal corrections are parametrically suppressed for $l_c T_f\ll1$.
-Moreover, the UV-divergent term cancels identically in the negativity combination.
-Therefore, to leading order,